 Additionally, personalization adds a human dimension to otherwise impersonal online retail interactions.
 It makes consumers feel understood, supported, and well taken care of.
 These efforts all add up to a more frictionless customer journey and a positive experience overall.

 When it comes to personalization, what’s good for the customer is also great for the top line.
 The top two business benefits are larger order sizes and a more positive customer experience:

-Shoppers are always searching for products they love — and when they see additional items that align with their tastes, this creates new purchasing desires.
+Shoppers are always searching for products they love.
+Thus, when they see additional items that align with their tastes, it creates new purchasing desires.

 Instead of scrolling on or clicking away, 7 in 10 shoppers pay more attention to personalized product offerings.
 Plus, when consumers are presented with highly personalized shopping experiences, they’re 40% more likely to spend more money and 110% more likely to purchase more items than they originally planned.

 Retailers can move more inventory and influence higher average order values with even the easiest, automated personalization tactics.
 In one industry study, 88% of professionals said they noticed a measurable lift in business results.
 Known for sharing an array of personalized and popular offerings, Amazon reportedly attributes 35% of its revenue to recommended product purchases.

 Personalization might lead to impulse buys and increased spending.
 However,` when those “just for you” products feel like the right fit, customers come away more satisfied.

 In addition to noticing a boost in revenue, 96% of professionals believe personalization helps improve and safeguard customer relationships.
 It also helps encourage customer loyalty in the long term.
 For instance, nearly one-third of customers are more loyal to brands that show personalized ads.